oktadev/okta-blog/_source/_posts/2022-09-15-kafka-microservices.md

 Traditional messaging models are queue and publish-subscribe.
 In a queue, each record goes to one consumer.
 In publish-subscribe, the record is received by all consumers.

 The **Consumer Group** in Kafka is an abstraction that combines both models.
-Record processing can be load balanced among the members of a consumer group and Kafka allows to broadcast messages to multiple consumer groups.
+Record processing can be load balanced among the members of a consumer group and Kafka allows you to broadcast messages to multiple consumer groups.
 It is the same publish-subscribe semantic where the subscriber is a cluster of consumers instead of a single process.

 Popular use cases of Kafka include:
-- The traditional messaging, to decouple data producers from processors with better latency and scalability.
+- Traditional messaging, to decouple data producers from processors with better latency and scalability.
-- Site activity tracking with real-time publish-subscribe feeds
+- Site activity tracking with real-time publish-subscribe feeds.
-- As a replacement for file-based log aggregation, where event data becomes a stream of messages
+- As a replacement for file-based log aggregation, where event data becomes a stream of messages.
-- Data Pipelines where data consumed from topics is transformed and fed to new topics
+- Data pipelines where data consumed from topics is transformed and fed to new topics.
-- As an external commit log for a distributed system
+- As an external commit log for a distributed system.
-- As a backend log storage for event sourcing applications, where each state change is logged in time order.
+- As backend log storage for event sourcing applications, where each state change is logged in time order.

-## Microservices Communication With Kafka
+## Microservices communication with Kafka

 Let's build a microservices architecture with JHipster and Kafka support.
-In this tutorial, you'll create a `store` and an `alert` microservices.
+In this tutorial, you'll create `store` and `alert` microservices.
 The store microservices will create and update store records.
 The `alert` microservice will receive update events from `store` and send an email alert.

 > **Prerequisites:**
 > - [Java 11+](https://adoptopenjdk.net/)